 Aligning well starts at ground level and works upwards: 1) neat feet, 2) ease in the knees, 3) Elvis pelvis, 4) unpack the back, 5) shoulder tip above the hip, 6) check the neck.

 Let the back of the lower jaw (mandible) drop slightly, as if just beginning the first part of a yawn.
-The gap between the teeth at the front can be just 1cm or less.
+The gap between the teeth at the front can be just 1cm or less, unless the pitch is so high that the vowel must be modified because of resonance (see article on resonance and jaw adjustment).

 With so much concentration on the aligning work, we may find that we have been holding our jaw muscles stiffly.
 It’s time to loosen them.
 A tight jaw inhibits freedom of movement for the resonators; and tension underneath the jaw translates down onto the larynx, inhibiting the action of Vibrating.